1990–91 NFL playoffs

 The National Football League playoffs for the 1990 season began on January 5, 1991.
-The postseason tournament concluded with the New York Giants defeating the Buffalo Bills in Super Bowl XXV, 20–19, on January 27, at Tampa Stadium in Tampa, Florida.
+The postseason tournament concluded with the New York Giants defeating the Buffalo Bills in an all-New York matchup in Super Bowl XXV, 20–19, on January 27, at Tampa Stadium in Tampa, Florida.

 The league expanded its playoff system from a 10-team to a 12-team tournament, which remained in use through the 2019–20 NFL playoffs.
 With these changes, three wild-card teams (those non-division champions with the conference's best won-lost-tied percentages) qualified from each conference, up from two the year before.

 The format consisted of the following: